 Every state in the US recognizes these documents and encourages their use as a simple legal tool by which people can express their wishes and have them honored.
 However, formal advance directives are not the only means of expressing such wishes.
-Both common law and constitutional principles direct that any authentic expression of patients' wishes should be honored if within the scope of generally accepted medical standards.
+Both common law and constitutional principles direct that any authentic, clear expression of patients' wishes should be honored if within the scope of generally accepted medical standards.

-An advance directive cannot be completed after a patient becomes too incapacitated to understand the nature and effect of an advance directive or to communicate his or her wishes; and, in most states, it does not become effective until after incapacity to make health care decisions has been determined.
-If no advance directive has been prepared, an authorized surrogate (see Consent and Surrogate Decision Making) must be identified or appointed to make health care decisions.
+An advance directive cannot be completed after a patient becomes too incapacitated to understand the nature and effect of an advance directive or to communicate his or her wishes; and, in most states, the directive does not become effective until after incapacity to make health care decisions has been determined.
+If no advance directive has been prepared, an authorized surrogate recognized by state law or appointed by a court is needed to make health care decisions.

 A living will is a limited document that expresses a person’s preferences for end-of-life health care (it is called a “living” will because it is in effect while the person is still alive).
 In many states, the document is more formally called a medical directive to doctors or a declaration.
 State laws vary greatly regarding scope and applicability of living wills.